NoelV11/NoelV11/README.md

 Content Writing team member for CyVIT 2021 (VIT Bhopal's signature annual conclave for all things 'Cyber Security')

-Currently working as a Threat intelligence Intern at NTRDC-Crime Free Bharat
+Worked as Threat intelligence Intern at NTRDC-Crime Free Bharat

 ### 🤔 Get in touch